dimalanovenko/trood-backend-test/README.md

-# Trood Front Hackathon API
+# Trood Backend Hackathon API

 This is a project management API built with Go and the Gin framework.
 Swagger documentation is available online.